-Although all these issues need to be considered and resolved, the development of teachers' skills and concepts seems to be the corner stone.
-It is true that teachers have been gualified for teaching in their degrees and learnt numerous skills, but when they practice teaching in reality many issues will be raised and the need to improving will become urgent.
-Therefore, the main role of educational supervisors in Saudi Arabia is to discuss with teachers their issues and concerns with regard to students' achievements attempting to improve their skills and resolve their problems.
-However, there might be a gap between theory and practice with respect to this point.
-Alhosaini (2003) illustrates that educational supervisors never contribute or contribute weakly to improve more than 21 classroom management skills.
+Although all these issues need to be considered and resolved, the development of teachers' skills and concepts 79 seems to be the corner stone.
+It is true that teachers have been qualified for teaching in their degrees and 80 learnt numerous skills, but when they practice teaching in reality many issues will be raised and the need to 81 improving will become urgent.
+Therefore, the main role of educational supervisors in Saudi Arabia is to discuss 82 with teachers their issues and concerns with regard to students' achievements attempting to improve their skills 83 and resolve their problems.
+However, there might be a gap between theory and practice with respect to this 84 point.
+Alhosaini (2003) illustrates that educational supervisors never contribute or contribute weakly to improve 85 more than 21classroom management skills.
+86

 Many studies suggest training in-service as a solution to improve teachers' performance (Aldossari, 2013, AlMaliki, 2009, Alzaidi, 2013).
 The ministry of education provides many classroom management training programs in difference places but Aldossari (2013) indicates that these training programs do not improve teachers' skills and there is no difference between teachers who attend or not these programs with regard to classroom management.
 This is perhaps because these programs focus on theoretical aspects more than practical aspects (Alsaif, 2005) and therefore teachers' knowledge and information about classroom management are high while their performance is still in the middle (Alghamdi, 2000).
-To run training programs and to spend money generously are not enough to provide high quality of education and reform educational system in one county.
-Saudi Arabia allocates a great amount of money for education but does not spend it in appropriate and effective way (Kanalan and Celep, 2011).
-One solution often suggested by researchers and educationalists is to import ideas and programs from developed countries which usually have high quality of education to be applied in developing countries (Aldossari, 2013).
-However, in order to insure the validity of a program, it is important to provide a suitable environment culturally (Kanalan and Celep, 2011) and physically for it and to consider challenges which may hinder or frustrate the implementation of this program.